100 Notable alumni of

 -

-John Hamilton McWhorter V is an American linguist with a specialty in creole languages, sociolects, and Black English.
-He is currently an associate professor of linguistics at Columbia University, where he also teaches American studies and music history.
-He has authored a number of books on race relations and African-American culture.
+John Hamilton McWhorter V is an American linguist.
+He is an associate professor of linguistics at Columbia University, where he also teaches American studies and music history.
+He has authored a number of books on race relations and African-American culture, and is a political commentator especially in his New York Times newsletter.

 -